scylladb/scylla-cloud-getting-started/docs/source/build-with-python.md

 ## 4. Conclusion

 Yay!
-You now have the knowledge to use the basics of ScyllaDB with Python.
+You now know how get started with ScyllaDB in Python.

 If you think something can be improved, please open an issue and let's make it happen!

 There is a sample project that you can learn more about the concepts and also have a good time testing our ScyllaDB Cloud Cluster, check it out [here](https://github.com/scylladb/scylla-cloud-getting-started/python).

 Did you like the content?
-Dont forget to star the repo and follow us on socials.
+Don't forget to star the repo and follow us on socials.